equinox-project/equinox-js/CONTRIBUTING.md

 a proposal for your work first, to be sure that we can use it.
 Please consider what kind of change it is:

-- For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
+- For a **Major Feature**, first open a [discussion][discussions] and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-For your issue name, please prefix your proposal with `[discussion]`, for example "[discussion]: your feature idea".
 - **Small Features**, it is always best to start by opening an issue.
 Even small features can introduce unwarranted complexity into a codebase that the maintainers might not want to take on.
 By opening the issue first and describing your intent you'll reduce the chance that your PR will be rejected.